sarahkittyy/bullet-heck/README.md

 ## Programmer notes

-* Script::Manager may cause conflicting issues between objects fighting over it.
-Until this is (probably) refactored, be sure to reset & push necessary values to the lua stack on each script run.
+~~* Script::Manager may cause conflicting issues between objects fighting over it.
+Until this is (probably) refactored, be sure to reset & push necessary values to the lua stack on each script run.~~ Fixed!